 Best Gay Bar in the World

-The Abbey Food & Bar, 692 N. Robertson Blvd., is a blast for everyone.
+The Abbey Food & Bar (692 N. Robertson Blvd) is a blast for everyone.
 Start with happy hour small plates and craft cocktails on the terrace.
-With four bars and dance floors, amp yourself for a long late night to come.
+With four bars and dance floors, amp yourself for a long, late night to come.

-Santa Monica Blvd Club Night
+Santa Monica Boulevard Club Night

 Ready, Set, Let’s Play